SBauer93/BobbelTank---MarcoPolo/doc/bobbeltank.core.md

      {
          sensorname_1: [
              {
-                 "entity": //reference to perceived object
-                 "position" // position of perceived object
+                 "type": // type of perceived object Entity-Object, Edge-Object etc.
-                 "distance" // distance to perceived object
+                 "object": //reference to perceived object
-                 "direction" // direction to perceived object (corresponding to own direction) }, {
+                 "position" // position of perceived object (optional if Entity-Object) "distance" // distance to perceived object (optional if Entity-Object) "direction" // direction to perceived object (corresponding to own direction)  (optional if Entity-Object) }, {
                  ...
              },